andy-iskauskas/hmer/README.md

-There is a wealth of published information on Bayes Linear emulation, history matching, and the more general framework of uncertainty quantification; the easiest way to learn how to use the hmer package, however, is to look through the vignettes within.
-The “Low Dimensional Examples” vignette is a good place to start.
+There is a wealth of published information on Bayes Linear emulation, history matching, and the more general framework of uncertainty quantification, upon which this package is based.
+The easiest way to learn how to use the hmer package, however, is to look through the vignettes within.

 ``` r
 browseVignettes("hmer")
 vignette("low-dimensional-examples", package = 'hmer')
 ```

+-   Low-dimensional examples `low-dimensional-examples` introduces the basics of emulation and history matching and how to use `hmer` in some low-dimensional toy models;

+-   Demonstration `demonstrating-the-hmer-package` serves as a broad overview of most of the functions in the package;

+-   Stochastic and Bimodal Emulation `stochasticandbimodalemulation` introduces the basics of dealing with stochastic systems, and identifying bimodality;

+-   The “Emulation Handbook” `emulationhandbook` details some common problems and considerations that occur when using the framework, and serves as a broad FAQ for problems encountered.